jquery/jquery.org/pages/mission.md

 ## Mission Statement

-To improve the open web, making it accessible for everyone, through the development of the open source software commonly known as the "jQuery Project" and collaboration with the development community.
+To improve the open web, making it accessible for everyone, through the development and support of open source software, and collaboration with the development community.

 ### An open web

 We believe that open standards are important for the future of the web.
 Open standards are publicly available and free to implement without ever having to worry about royalties.

-jQuery Foundation projects encourage adoption of open standards and implement tools to help developers apply those standards.
+Foundation projects encourage adoption of open standards and implement tools to help developers apply those standards.

 You can read more about the [Open Web Platform](http://www.w3.org/wiki/Open_Web_Platform) as defined by the W3C or Tantek Çelik’s definition of the [Open Web](http://tantek.com/2010/281/b1/what-is-the-open-web).